jinal291999/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is a game made with HTML, CSS and JavaScript
-# Tic-Tac-Toe
-This is a game made by Html, CSS and JavaScript.
 1. There are three languages used in this game: JS, HTML and CSS.
 2. There are two containers , one with game name animated and other with six boxes in which the game can be played.
 3. First player will be X and second player will be O.